ryan-ahrari/Dell-Resilient-Kubernetes-Cluster-Availability/README.md

 This protocol works by migrating failed etcd pods.
 To do this we communicate with the etcd and Kubernetes API's to get information about the Kubernetes cluster and the etcd cluster.
 This information is then used to decide which pods are to be migrated and and where they will be migrated to.

 <h2> How to use our project </h2>

+<h3> First you need some setup </h3>
-First you would need to make sure that you are running a multinode vanilla cluster (meaning no minikube), which can be setup on a single computer using virtual machines if you follow this video: <br> [Create a Multi-Node Kubernetes Cluster with VMs](https://www.youtube.com/watch?v=s3EdEILiLdI). </br> You would need at least 1 master and 4 worker nodes.
+First you would need to make sure that you are running a multinode vanilla cluster (meaning no minikube), which can be setup on a single computer using virtual machines if you follow this video: <br> https://www.youtube.com/watch?v=s3EdEILiLdI. </br> You would need at least 1 master and 4 worker nodes.

 <br> </br>